 |Submit your score for the Sweet Sixteen, Elite Trait and Final Roar competitions

 |Wed, Apr 3, 7:00 pm-Fri, Apr 5, 11:59 pm

 |Submit your score for the Championship Match

 To participate, you must submit your bracket on time.
 No changes to your bracket can be made after initial submission.
 Raffles will be conducted after each round.
 You must participate in the current and all previous rounds to be eligible.

 Citizen science programs allow the participation of everyone in the scientific process.
-By participating in a citizen science program, you can explore your interest in the natural world while collecting real world data and assisting with research that help us better understand and conserve our natural world.
+By participating in a citizen science program, you can explore your interest in the natural world while collecting real-world data and assisting with research that helps us better understand and conserve our natural world.
 Please visit our citizen science page for more information.

-Think mammals are cool and you’re a biology or wildlife major at Auburn?
+Think mammals are cool, and you are a biology or wildlife major at Auburn?
 Consider taking Dr. Hood’s Mammalogy class (BIOL 5760).
 It is offered every fall.